missedrun/missedrun-selfhosted/README.md

 # MissedRun Self-hosted

-Self-hosted cron and scheduled job monitoring for jobs that fail silently.
+Self-hosted cron and scheduled job monitoring for detecting silent failures.

-MissedRun helps you notice when recurring jobs stop checking in, run late, fail, or get stuck.
-It is useful for cron scripts, backups, imports, ETL pipelines, billing syncs, cleanup tasks, scheduled reports, and other background jobs.
+MissedRun monitors recurring jobs such as cron scripts, backups, imports, ETL pipelines, billing syncs, cleanup tasks, and scheduled reports.

+It works by giving each monitor a unique ping URL.
+Your job calls that URL when it runs, starts, finishes successfully, or fails.
+If the job does not check in within the expected interval plus grace period, MissedRun marks it as missing and can send an alert.

 * Hosted version: [https://missedrun.com](https://missedrun.com)
 * Self-hosted version: [https://github.com/missedrun/missedrun-selfhosted](https://github.com/missedrun/missedrun-selfhosted)